helloharendra/My_Flutter_Learning_note/README.md

 Build, test, and deploy beautiful mobile, web, desktop, and embedded apps from a single codebase.

-# developer
+### who develope
-    developed By Google.
+   - developed By Google.
-  ###
-    introduced in 2015.
+   - introduced in 2015.
-    released in 2017.
+   - released in 2017.

-# instalation
+### instalation

-# setup envoirement
+#### setup envoirement

-open the command palette. .
+- open the command palette. .
-shift+cmd+p on mac os.
+- shift+cmd+p on mac os.
-shift+ctrl+p on windows.
+- shift+ctrl+p on windows.

-type flutter new project
+- type flutter new project
+- select  select flutter new  project
+- select application
-select  select flutter new  project select application select project path where you want to put your project. enter your Project name
+- select project path where you want to put your project.
+- enter your Project name

-press enter
+- press enter
-Ooooo... its done
+#### Ooooo... its done
-you can do anything here that you want in your project. here mean lib/main.dart ## under lib folder main.dart is available.
+- you can do anything here that you want in your project.
+- here mean lib/main.dart ## under lib folder main.dart is available.

 # first flutter app
 copy paste from official documentation